jc2/kubernetes/README.md

 - [ ] Add more things from here https://testdriven.io/blog/dockerizing-django-with-postgres-gunicorn-and-nginx/
 - [x] Add statics
 - [ ] Add SSL
+- [ ] Add admin to Something model
 - [ ] Improve collectstatic flow
 - [x] Add env vars to docker env vars
+- [x] Add Worker to K8s
+- [x] Add Scheduler to K8s
+- [ ] Add Nginx to K8s

+# BUGS
+- [ ] There is a problem because the service sometimes does not respond